chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 <img src="../graphics/2020-09-05-deep-learning-for-aircraft-recognition/img26_class_prob_dist.png" style='margin-left: auto; margin-right: auto; display: block;'>

 ### Evaluation
 Overall, the model has improved significantly from the first iteration.
 It has the potential to save the operator time and brain power in identifying aircraft from images.
-We'll discuss this a little more in the conclusion.
+I certainly could have gone further to develop a bigger, more complex model.
+However, 95% looked like a good number for me, so I stopped there.

 ## The Fine-Tuning Process
 I saved the less exciting bits for the last.
 Here are some of the things I learned from building a CNN from scratch.